1. Compensation principles

 2.1 Nomination and Compensation Committee (NCC)

 In accordance with article 18 of the articles of association, the NCC is comprised of at least two members of the Board of Directors.
 They are elected annually by the AGM for a period of one year until the next AGM.
-The NCC assists the Board of Directors in setting the compensation scheme.
-The NCC also makes recommendations on compensation levels to the Board of Directors, the CEO and the other members of Group Management and draws up corresponding proposals for the AGM.
+The NCC assists the Board of Directors in setting the compensation scheme, makes recommendations on compensation levels for both the Board of Directors as well as Executive Management and draws up corresponding proposals for the AGM.

-In financial year 2017/18 the members of the NCC took part in all its meetings.
-CEO and CFO took part in the meetings in an advisory capacity.
+In financial year 2020/21 the members of the NCC took part in all its meetings.
+Executive Management took part in the meetings in an advisory capacity.
 They left the meeting when their own compensation was being discussed.
 The chairman of the NCC reports to the Board of Directors on the committeeʼs deliberations after each of its meetings.
 The minutes of the NCCʼs meetings are available to all members of the Board of Directors.